 Asus offers some of the better mid-range gaming laptops available in stores with their ROG Strix lines, and for 2018 they’ve completely revamped the 15-inch models, upgrading the design, screens and internals.

-We’ve looked at the ROG GL504 series in a previous article, and in the meantime we’ve also spent more time with the ROG Strix GL504GM SCAR II model and gathered all our impressions in this review article.
+the ROG GL504 series in a previous article, and in the meantime, we’ve also spent more time with the ROG Strix GL504GM SCAR II model and gathered all our impressions in this review article.

 You’ll find all about its strong points and quirks in the paragraphs below, but as a quick spoiler, Asus did a really great job with this computer.

 Not only is it more compact than the previous GL503s, but it also performs better, runs cooler, packs a larger battery and a 144 Hz screen.
 There’s still no GSync in the GL504GM model that comes with Nvidia GeForce GTX 1060 graphics, and there’s no Thunderbolt 3 port either, but these aside, there’s actually very little to complain about it.
 Well, perhaps except for the price, as the ROG GL504GM is more expensive than similarly configured laptops offered by other OEMs, albeit the premium is overall justified by what you’re getting.

 Asus ROG Strix GL504GM Scar II Edition – 2018 model

 Screen 15.6 inch, 1920 x 1080 px resolution, IPS, 144 HZ, GSync, matte

 Processor Intel Coffee Lake Core i7-8750H, six-core

 Video Nvidia GeForce GTX 1060 (6GB GDDR5 vRAM)